Canada Border Services Agency: Role

 Detector dogs provide BSOs with one of the most effective tools in the detection of contraband.
 Although other tools are available to BSOs, detector dogs are highly efficient in their ability to accurately locate the source of a scent and thus can save time in labour-intensive examinations of vehicles, luggage, and cargo.
 This speeds up the process for BSOs as well as for the travelling public.
 The CBSA uses passive detector dogs, unlike some other law enforcement agencies, which use active dogs.
 When a passive dog detects a scent that it has been trained to recognize, it sits beside the source of the smell.
 While active dogs, which bark, scratch, dig, or bite at the source of the scent, were used initially by the CBSA, passive dogs allow the officer to circulate among passengers more peacefully and are considered by the Agency to be more effective in the course of their work.
 The Passive Dog training was implemented in 1993 and is now the Agency's preference.

 Training

 Detector Dog teams (consisting of a dog and a single handler) undergo a 10-week training course at the CBSA Learning Centre.
 The handlers are Border Services Officers and are trained on how to care for, maintain, and train their dogs.
 They are also trained to understand the "Cone of Scent;" odour particles always disperse in the shape of a cone: more concentrated at the source, and less concentrated farther away.
 After the initial training, the handler must keep up a training regimen to ensure their dog remains in top form.
-Only about 1 in 10 dogs who begin the training eventually become detector dogs.
+Only about 1 in 10 dogs that begin the training eventually become detector dogs.

 While there is no specific description for a detector dog, the CBSA looks for certain characteristics that make a better potential detector dog, including: